cloudify-cosmo/getcloudify.org/source/guide/3.2/understanding-blueprints.md

 ---

 # Overview
 Cloudify `Blueprints` are cloud application orchestration plans.
-The main part of the plan is written in a declarative YAML DSL (Doamin Specific Language).
+The main part of the plan is written in a declarative YAML DSL (Domain Specific Language).
 Cloudify DSL is following the concepts of [OASIS TOSCA](http://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Standard for Cloud Application)

 `Blueprints` has 2 main sections: